nateberkopec/dotcom/_posts/2015-7-15-the-complete-guide-to-rails-caching.md

 ### Redis and redis-store

 Redis, like Memcache, is an in-memory, key-value data store.
 Redis was started in 2009 by Salvatore Sanfilippo, who remains the project lead and sole maintainer today.

+In addition to [redis-store](https://github.com/redis-store/redis-store), there's a new Redis cache gem on the block: [readthis](https://github.com/sorentwo/readthis).
+It's under active development and looks promising.

 #### Advantages